improbable-eng/js-browser-headers/README.md

 #### .appendFromString(str: string): void
 Appends the headers defined in the provided CLRF-delimited string (e.g. `key-a: one\r\nkey-b: two`)

+#### .toHeaders(): Headers
+Returns an instance of the browser's `Headers` class.
+This will throw an exception if the current browser does not have the `Headers` class.

 ## Warning about `.append` in native `Headers`
 The `.append` function of the `Headers` class differs significantly between browsers.